 “Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations.” – Jeremiah 1:5

 Hi, I’m Gena.
-I am an executive assistant and office manager by trade, as well as a certified trainer, nutritionist, and public speaker.
+I am a Service Advisor and office manager by day, as well as a certified trainer, nutritionist, and public speaker.
 This website is here to share my everyday experience of being one of the oldest living, thriving patients with my rare congenital heart defect.
 My hope is to share my journey so that others like me may have a guide and a real perspective on what it is like to really live with ACHD.
 I want to bring light to a place that was very dark for me and give way to those behind me.
-That is why I am here sharing my actual mended heart with all of you.
+That is my ultimate goal for showing some of my actual mended heart with all of you.
 Not the technical stuff most of the time, the day-to-day real stuff.

-At 38 years old I am very blessed to have family and friends who love me, help me keep it real and push me forward on a daily basis. 🙂 In my heart I believe that life isn’t about how much time you have, it is about how you are making each day a memory.
+At 40 years old I am very blessed to have friends who love me, help me keep it real and push me forward on a daily basis. 🙂 In my heart I believe that life isn’t about how much time you have, it is about how you are making each day a memory.
 Looking back I have learned a great deal of strength, patience, love and the importance of all things.
-I am sharing my story for everyone out there that needs support or information about health, fitness, congenital heart defects and heart disease.
+I am here for anyone out there that needs support or information about health, fitness, congenital heart defects and heart disease.
 A lot of congenital heart patients don’t know that you can live a healthy and fit life or what to expect.

 Over the last few years I have grown and learned that I want to share my journey and help all people.
 I want to be a voice for a younger generation of heart patients, and for people of all ages shapes and sizes.
 Heart disease does not discriminate.